-The Group's own retail Sales in the Group's own retail business in this region rose by 7% in the reporting currency to EUR 295 million (2013: EUR 274 million).
-This is equivalent to growth of 10% compared to the prior-year period in local currencies.
-Sales with wholesale partners, at EUR 66 million, were down 8% year on year (2013: EUR 72 million), or a fall of 7% after currency adjustment.
-Currency-adjusted sales growth in all markets are to the prior currency effects, the sales increase was also 2%.
+At EUR 215 million, sales in China were up 2% on the prior year (2013: EUR 211 million).
+Adjusted for currency effects, the sales increase was also 2%.
 The persistently difficult environment in the retail business burdened the development of sales here.
-In Oceania, sales of EUR 57 million.
+In Oceania, sales of EUR 57 million represented an increase of 6% compared to the prior year (2013: EUR 53 million).
 Here, too, negative currency effects depressed sales in the reporting currency.
 Supported by significant productivity gains in the Group's own retail business, sales increased by 13% after currency adjustments.
 At EUR 38 million, sales in Japan were down 3% on the prior-year level (2013: EUR 39 million), which, however, represented a sales increase of 5% after currency adjustments.